 On the undergraduate level, the Office of the Dean of Undergraduate Studies is responsible for the coordination of the academic experience of undergraduate students and works closely with the deans and faculty of the individual schools and colleges in developing, coordinating, and implementing undergraduate academic policy and curricula.
 Nondegree study at the undergraduate level is coordinated by the Office of General Studies.

-The Uptown Campus, de-signed by noted architect Edward Durell Stone and completed in the mid 1960s, is located on the western side of the city.
-The setting is highlighted by the "Academic Podium:" 13 academic buildings on a com-mon platform, all connected by a continuous roof and a lower-level corridor.
+The Uptown Campus, designed by noted architect Edward Durell Stone and completed in the mid 1960s, is located on the western side of the city.
+The setting is highlighted by the “Academic Podium:” 13 academic buildings on a common platform, all connected by a continuous roof and a lower-level corridor.
 In recent years, an aggressive program of new construction has expanded the Uptown Campus.
 An additional library and new buildings for environmental science and technology management, the life sciences, and sculpture, as well as residence halls have recently been completed or are under construction.

 Several schools and departments are located on the Downtown Campus, a classic Georgian-style complex, recently renovated, that served from 1909-66 as the main campus.
-In 1996, UAlbany expanded to Rensselaer County with the opening of the 58-acre East Campus.
+In 1996, Albany expanded to Rensselaer County with the opening of the 58-acre East Campus.
 It is home to the School of Public Health, the Center for Comparative Functional Genomics, and a burgeoning business incubator program.

 In addition to the Uptown Campus’s classrooms and laboratories, there are two University Libraries and the Performing Arts Center - boasting several theatres, recital halls, and rehearsal instructional space.
 The Fine Arts Building houses one of the finest museums in the Northeast.
 The new sculpture building opened in 2002.